 Here’s another example of an appropriate positive review response, which paints a picture of a happy team of employees committed to customer satisfaction.

 Why it works: A positive review is obviously great for your brand reputation.
 It’s also the perfect way to boost employee morale.
-Hard Rock Cafe’s German Crespi knows this and uses it to full advantage.
+Hard Rock Cafe’s German Crespi knows this and uses it to its full advantage.
 He promises to pass along the compliment to Jessica, which puts a human face on a big brand like Hard Rock Cafe.
 He also signs off by letting the customer know he’d love to see her again.

 Responding to a Positive Review (with Mixed Feedback)